 soak it (or swim) for 10 minutes and presto' a crystal opal with BRIGHT colors.
 That you can see thru if it weren't for the colors. $106

 It weighs in at 2.32 CTS now.
 To return to the white opaque opal look takes 30 minutes.
 The stone has not been treated in any way except being polished.
-The back is natural and not smooth with an empty cavity.
+The back is natural and not smooth and has a natural cavity like so many other stones available on the open market.
+Invisible when set.

-I don't normally sort these out as a category as the cachalon is mixed in the parcels of white opals when sorted dry.
+I don't normally sort these out as a category as the cachalon is mixed in with the parcels of white opals when they were sorted dry.
 I note their quality when they were being cut as bright white opals for our own use.
-Now when you cut "water seekers" the opal goes clear in a short amount of time and the play of color usually disappears totally.
+Now when you cut "water seekers" the opal goes clear in a short amount of time and the play of color usually disappears totally just like Wollo (Welo Opal).
 Once dry they sometimes will crack when re-wet.
 In the fields you can test this by placing the opal against your tongue.
 A cachalon opal will stick to your tongue and stay there.
 Usually they can do this over and over but a lot of clear opal when first found will also white out but it will not go back to clear when re-wetted.

 Perhaps 15% retains bright colors when saturated.
 When removed from water the gemstone immediately starts to dry back out.
 Now if that had been dirty, greasy, soapy dishwater, or shampoo it was immersed in, there could be residue left inside the stone that might interfere with the play of color.
+Hence the industry warnings from Australian sellers about normal opal care.
 These stones have a more open atomic structure and actually can sometimes be washed clean again by repeated immersions in clean water.

-When it comes to opals in wood the amount of enclosed precious opal enters into what the piece is worth.
+When it comes to opals in wood, the amount of enclosed precious opal enters into what the piece is worth.
 Dollar branches are the start of well defined twig casts with no opal at all to super gem opal in all combinations of wood, cones, and cavities up to $1000 a gram.
-There are over a hundred plant species claimed to have been found opalized here by Dr. Munzing.
+There are over a hundred and twenty plant species identified that were opalized here according to Dr. Munzing.

-The parcels are your opportunity to be the grader after you buy an entire parcel.
-Like most Australian parcel sales there is a spread of quality and is sold all or nothing to save us sorting or grading it.
+The parcels are your opportunity to be the grader for your re-selling.
+Like most Australian parcel sales there is a spread of quality and is sold all or nothing to save the sorting and grading every piece.
 If it is bought on inspection, or memo, you can pick pieces but at a much higher price which is stated up front by the dealer.
 We parcel in the post & picks in person.
 This stuff is rare there is not a lot produced each year for the demand.

-Tops conk is gem bright pure Opalized material in black wood structure skin to skin and is commonly set in 18kt gold jewelry.
+Tops conk is gem bright pure opalized matrix in black wood structure skin to skin and is commonly set in fine gold jewelry.
 Half of the miners time is in the grading of the opal or actually finding that one small outstanding piece that is worth more than all the rest.
-That's why parcels are much cheaper than pick by the gram or single pieces that are the tops stones.
+That's why parcels are much cheaper than pick by the gram or single pieces that are the tops stones that are sperated at the mine when found.

 The price for SLABS depends on the opal quality and the solidity of the wood.
 I have never seen anyone selling slabs that have decent color for less than one hundred of dollars an ounce.
 Swordfish Mining has grain fire (salt & pepper) to total replacements displaying multiple kinds of play of color in various colored woods and opals.
 Under $10 a gram woods need treated with a fracture sealer or made into doublets with quartz caps (particularly for use in belt buckles and men's rings).

-Extremely rare gem bright Crystal Conk is sold by the piece due to quality and can retail for over $1000ct.
-That's over $140,000 an ounce if the gemstone weighed an ounce and you actually sold it for that (larger stones are always discounted off the price for good jewellery sized stones) but you'd never realize that many carats in most rough.
-Usually cutters grind away 3/4 of the stone to polish a cabochon.
+Extremely rare gem bright Crystal Conk is sold by the piece due to quality and again can retail for over $1000ct.
+That's over $140,000 an ounce if the gemstone weighed an ounce and you actually sold it for that (larger stones than 15 cts are always discounted off the price for good jewellery sized stones) but you'd never realize that many carats in most rough.
+Usually cutters grind away 3/4 of the stone just to polish that cabochon.

 Most of the best "killer rough" is Individual stones that are priced higher due to their great rarity.
-Single gem fossils can also sell for more than 1000$ a gram (See good Australian clam prices).
+Single gem fossils can also sell for more than 1000$ a gram.
+See good Australian clam prices versus the whole dinosaur that had to be donated to a museum to realize it's true worth.
 We can not and do not ask that much for ours.
 Each wood piece is an individual unto itself and we can't guarantee what exact species it even is, what is inside, the hardness or suitability for treatment, without having slabbed it up to see what is inside each one.
 At that point I usually finish polishing them.

 Hong Kong, DEC 27, 2012 –The Gemstone Industry & Laboratory Conference (GILC) formed an Opal Committee task force at their general meeting in Tucson FEB.
 2012.
 Its purpose was to find useable nomenclature as could be applied to the newer hydrophane opals currently on the market.
 The GILC has determined that disclosure regarding this variety of opal coming from the Wollo district of Ethiopia be as follows: